appveyor/website/src/docs/nuget.md

 ## Configuring private NuGet feed in Visual Studio

-To configure a custom feed in Visual Studio open **Tools -> Options -> Package Manager -> Package Sources** and add new feed.
+To configure a custom feed in Visual Studio open **Tools &rarr; Options &rarr; Package Manager &rarr; Package Sources** and add new feed.

 When you first open the Manage NuGet packages dialog you will be presented with a dialog box asking for credentials: